The Sixth Sunday after Pentecost (Trinity Sunday)

 Reader: The Word of the Lord People: Thanks be to God

-Celebrant: The Holy Gospel of our Lord Jesus Christ according to St. John.
+Celebrant: The Holy Gospel of our Lord Jesus Christ according to St. Luke.

 People: Glory to you, Lord Christ